 Consult your professional handyman during the planning stages of your cabinetry update to ensure the best results.
 Calling him or her in once you've gotten as far as you can only end up costing you more in the long run, as the materials for this project are costly and cannot be returned in most cases, such as with custom-ordered pieces.
 You also do not want to pay to have work done twice, adding to that the expense of undoing mistakes made.

 If you do decide to focus only on the cabinetry in your kitchen, you will need to decide between replacing and refacing.

 Remodeling, as mentioned above, is the most expensive option and will take your project beyond simple cabinetry installation.
-You can design your entire kitchen from scratch, even changing where appliances and your sink goes.
-Since this may require installation of new plumbing and electrical , expect the cost to reflect the expertise and labor for the work.
+You can design your entire kitchen from scratch, even changing where appliances and your sink go.
+Since this may require the installation of new plumbing and electrical, expect the cost to reflect the expertise and labor for the work.

 If you are still deciding what you want to do in your kitchen, check out the Mr. Handyman hub page, Kitchen Design | Ideas for Remodeling Your Kitchen on any Budget.
 There you will find more ideas to make your own, from flooring to countertops to cabinetry, and helpful advice on budgeting for your project and hiring a contractor.
 And, as always, your professional handyman can help turn these ideas into reality in your home.

 Mr. Handyman can maintain your home to save you money.
 One call really does take care of everything on your to-do list.
 Make sure to stay on top of all your household repairs, improvements, and maintenance needs, and request service now online.